Registered Nursing (RN) Requirements By State

 in Florida should first complete an approved nursing program and apply for the NCLEX through Pearson Vue.
 Next, they must send their fingerprints through the Livescan system and apply for licensure by examination through the Florida Board of Nursing.
 Upon approval, candidates take the NCLEX and can earn licenses within 10 days of passing the exam.

 Every two years, RNs in Florida must renew their license and complete 18 continuing education hours, one hour in HIV/AIDS education, and two credits in each of the following areas: medical error prevention, Florida laws, impairment in the workplace, human trafficking, and domestic violence.
+Additional Requirements

 can apply to take the NCLEX online or through the mail after they obtain permission from Pearson Vue.
 They must also submit a $40 application fee and permission for a background check.
 Graduates from approved schools do not need to send transcripts.
 Georgia entered the NLC in 2017, giving nurses who earn this license freedom to work in other participating states and vice-versa.